vain/gitodo/README.md

 have the same importance, they're sorted by their deadline.
 Deadlines can be a date, a time (meaning "today") or both.

+If the deadline for a task has already passed, it's marked with a `[!]` at the beginning of the line.

 Items are simple text files.
 They look like this:

 	what: Subject of the task.